factset/analyticsapi-engines-python-sdk/auto-generated-sdk/docs/CalculationsApi.md

 Cancel calculation by id

-This is the endpoint to cancel a previously submitted calculation request.\\nInstead of doing a GET on the getCalculationById URL, cancel the calculation by doing a DELETE.\\nAll individual calculation units within the calculation will be canceled if they have not already finished.
+This is the endpoint to cancel a previously submitted calculation request.
+Instead of doing a GET on the getCalculationById URL, cancel the calculation by doing a DELETE.
+All individual calculation units within the calculation will be canceled if they have not already finished.

 ### Example